mehulagg/gitlab/doc/user/clusters/agent/repository.md

 and you provide the rest of the configuration in your repository, following Infrastructure as Code (IaaC) best practices.

-A minimal repository layout looks like this, with `my_agent_1` as the identity of your Agent:
+A minimal repository layout looks like this, with `my_agent_1` as the name of your Agent:

 ```plaintext